-Minimum connection: The apparatus required to connect infrastructure laid by a third party to an above 7Barg system operated by SGN.
-We won't permit a third party to install minimum connection apparatus.
-Minimum connection apparatus will remain in our ownership irrespective of the ownership of the downstream system.
+Minimum Connection Assets: The apparatus required to connect infrastructure laid by a third party to an above 7Barg system operated by SGN.
+Minimum Connection Assets will remain in our ownership irrespective of the ownership of the downstream system.

 Multiple: The provision of more than two new services (which may include an element of mains infrastructure) to an area having new or existing premises.
 They may be requested by a single person or venture, or include areas where all of the owners or occupiers have expressed a desire to be connected to a gas supply.
 A single contract to lay all pipes will be formed between SGN and an agent, acting on behalf of all those who wish to be connected, or where all the potential consumers individually contract to be connected to gas before main laying is commenced.